atg18/IML_FinalProject/README.md

 • Scaling: Faces are resized by scaling factors (e.g., 0.9x and 1.1x).
 • Flipping: Horizontal flips are applied to reverse the image.
 • Translation: Faces are shifted in small steps along the x and y axes (e.g., ±10 pixels).
-These augmentations simulate variations in real-world conditions like head tilt, movement, and different perspectives.
+These augmentations simulate variations in real-world conditions like head tilt, movement, and different perspectives.

 **Storage:**
 • Each augmented image is saved in a folder named after the user within the face dataset directory.
 The filenames include metadata about the augmentation type.
-  Output: A dataset of augmented face images stored for each user, organized by individual directories
+  Output: A dataset of augmented face images stored for each user, organized by individual directories

 **TrainingModel.py**
 Purpose: To train a facial recognition model using the augmented face dataset created during the registration stage.